 Israel / Palestine

-If 2-state solution can’t be worked out, fine, then make 1-state with rights for all.
+If a 2-state solution can’t be worked out, fine, then make 1-state with rights for all.

 Regardless, they must come to work together to live together.

-Of course the other impacted countries have rights which need to be respected, but so does Egypt.
+Of course, the other impacted countries have rights that need to be respected, but so does Egypt.

-AUC founded in 1919.
-Original campus is now the Greek Campus (we will visit here later.
+AUC was founded in 1919.
+The original Campus is now the Greek Campus (we will visit here later.

 3rd University in Egypt

-AUC is unique for their career services department.
+AUC is unique for its career services department.
 Not common in Egypt

-Education of facts is no longer relevant, because all the facts of the world are in your pocket.
-What is critical is education which promotes critical thinking.
+Education of facts is no longer relevant because all the world’s facts are in your pocket.
+What is critical is education, which promotes critical thinking.

-AUC is most expensive University in Egypt by a lot.
-However, the financial aid packages are very good
+AUC is the most expensive University in Egypt by a lot.
+However, the financial aid packages are excellent

 Highlights of economics and development in Egypt